- 1. Name of the medicinal product

 4.5 Interaction with other medicinal products and other forms of interaction

-Pepto-Bismol contains salicylates therefore care should be exercised if receiving drugs to thin the blood (anticoagulant therapy) or oral therapy for diabetes or treatment for gout.Use of Pepto-Bismol with tetracycline antibiotics can lead to reduced bioavailability due to interaction with aluminium magnesium silicate in the formulation.
+Pepto-Bismol contains salicylates therefore care should be exercised if receiving drugs to thin the blood (anticoagulant therapy) or oral therapy for diabetes or treatment for gout.Use of Pepto-Bismol with tetracycline antibiotics can lead to reduced bioavailability of bismuth subsalicylate due to interaction with aluminium magnesium silicate in the formulation.

 4.6 Pregnancy and lactation